hnamzian/Stellar-Explained/Stellar Explained.md

 - Chain of conversions

 If there are no explicit relationship between offers to buy and sell, Stellar tries to find offers from the network that will lead a chain of conversions from EUR to USD.
 For example, EUR to AUD, AUD to BTC, BTC to XLM, XLM to USD.

+## Security

+Stellar is not trunig-complete platform, and smart contracts on Stellar are simple and less flexible, which on the other hand, there would be less room left for hackers to attack.

+Stellar has provided more security plans by implementing various authentication and encryption:

+- Multi signature
+- There exists an option to choose which nodes can validate transactions
+- Batching/Atomicity which leads to more auditable code, limits uncertainty, and decreases the risk of harm from bad actors

+## Compliance

+- KYC/AML: Arrangements can be done such that tokens built on Stellar blockchain will only be traded between KYC/AML approved addresses.
+Stellar has a provision where accounts proven to be owned by a terrorist are frozen.

+## Liquidity

+Stellar has solved this issue fundamentally as the startups don’t have to rely on 3rd party exchanges to list their tokens as Stellar has its own built-in Distributed Exchange (DEX) where all native tokens can be listed and available to trade since Day 1 of their ICO/STO.

+## Scalability and fee

+The average settlement time for stellar transactions is around 5 second.

+The transaction fee on the Stellar network is considerably small when compared to that on the Ethereum network.
+An approximation states that for the fee to total 1 XLM, it would have to contain 100,000 transactions.